Temitheboy/music-player-app/README.md

-This is a music player
+This is a music player app ui